Jamyangiin Urantögs

 Jamyangiin Urantögs (Жамъянгийн Урантөгс) is a Mongolian singer.
-She was born into the family of Mongolian composer and multiinstrumentalist Ts.
+She was born into the family of Mongolian composer and multi-instrumentalist Ts.
 Jamyan.
-In the Western Mongolian city of Uliastai, she studied the yatag, a traditional Mongolian zither, at the Music and Dance College in Ulaanbaatar.
+In the western Mongolian city of Uliastai, she studied the yatag, a traditional Mongolian zither, at the Music and Dance College in Ulaanbaatar.
 Later, she went to Moscow to receive a degree in composition at the Moscow Pedagogical State University.

 Urantögs was a 2002 winner of Moscow's 21st-Century Second International Contest.
 She toured with Buryat and Mongolian music group Namgar in Norway, China, and Malaysia.
 She sings and plays on the debut album of Namgar, "Hatar" (2002).

-She was teaching a theory and solfedgio at University of Culture in Ulaanbaatar, Mongolia for some time and edited her father's major musicological book, released in 2007.
+She was teaching theory and solfeggio at the University of Culture in Ulaanbaatar, Mongolia, for some time and edited her father's major musicological book, released in 2007.

-She came to USA in mid-2000s with Badma-Khanda's Buryat Mongolian Band to play with trombonist Roswell Rudd and toured with Rudd and the Band across the US, playing at Carnegie Hall in November 2006.
-She became an independent performer after the Band went back to Russia.
+She came to the USA in the mid-2000s with Badma-Khanda's Buryat Mongolian Band to play with trombonist Roswell Rudd and toured with Rudd and the band across the US, playing at Carnegie Hall in November 2006.
+She became an independent performer after the band went back to Russia.

-Her 2008 experiences included collaboration with Chicago bass player Frank Luther, with Peter Buettner & T. Xiques joining them on tour.
+Her 2008 activities included collaboration with Chicago bass player Frank Luther, with Peter Buettner and T. Xiques joining them on tour.